OLD

 Article Source: http://EzineArticles.com/?expert=Sharon_Jacobsen

-I came across this poem which describes most eloquently the process of grief for
+I came across this poem which describes most eloquently the grieving process for a loved one.

 I didn't know a heart could die